nicolecshum/Predictive-modeling-for-mouse-decision-making-by-neural-activity/README.md

 hypotheses are made on the most important factors on the predictive performance of the model, providing insights for future studies or analysis.

 This report was made with R markdown.
+The data is contained in the sessions folder (training data) and test folder (test data).